 - Benign paroxysmal positional vertigo (BPPV)

 - Unilateral vestibular hypo-function or loss (primarily as a result of labyrinthitis, vestibular neuritis or acoustic neuroma)

 - Bilateral vestibular hypofunction or loss

 - Central vestibular pathologies (primarily as a result of stroke or head injury)

 We also offer treatment for poor balance and unsteadiness not directly related to vestibular impairments.

-Vestibular and balance rehabilitation is an effective, non-invasive, way to manage and treat these common diagnoses and complaints to allow complete relief or decrease in symptoms and improvement in functional mobility.
+Vestibular and balance rehabilitation is an effective, noninvasive way to manage and treat these common diagnoses and complaints to provide complete relief or a decrease in symptoms, as well as improved functional mobility.